bamboocalc/fan-translations-renpy/README.md

 # Support for (unofficial) fan translations in a Ren'Py game without further modification to the game files
 Support fan translations in your Ren'Py game without the translators needing to modify your code or redistribute altered versions of your game.

+Once you've integrated this code into your Ren'Py project, any folders dropped in the `tl` directory will appear as language options in the Preferences menu.

 We will use NotoSans, which is an open-source font designed by Google under the SIL Open Font License (and it looks pleasant enough for most visual novels).

 * NotoSans: https://fonts.google.com/noto/specimen/Noto+Sans